MillerRabin/intention-storage/readme.md

 It connected to the power line through smart socket.
 You can use your phone to ask the tea pot to boil water.
 This is nothing new, all smart sockets do it.
-But Intention Network can resolve exceptions.
+But Intention Network can automaticly resolve exceptions.
 What if there is no water in your tea pot?

 The tea pot can be connected to a water pipe through a smart wi-fi valve - second device.